 While integrating a hospital system with any other system can be quite a challenge, WebPT made the process easy.
 As a software developer, Porter recommends other enterprise-level organizations use an integration engine to link WebPT and the target HIS: doing so has enabled the Bacharach team to receive “standardized transactions from both parties and customize them to the needs of the other based upon the differences between the packages.”
 Ultimately, “the design team and support staff at WebPT have been outstanding to work with,” he said.
 “They made a potentially traumatic experience proceed smoothly and (relatively) painlessly.”

 With WebPT, Bacharach is no longer losing money as a result of technical errors.
 “We’re able to identify missed notes or accounts that haven’t been discharged via the reports WebPT provides,” Mufferi said.
-Plus, the team can stay ahead of all Medicare compliance demands—and therapists no longer need to spend additional hours tracking and fixing errors related to G-codes or any other documentation requirements.
+Plus, the team can stay ahead of all Medicare compliance demands—and therapists no longer need to spend additional hours tracking and fixing errors related to documentation requirements.

 As the primary person responsible for rectifying the G-code issues Bacharach experienced with its previous system, Mufferi is very pleased with the way WebPT enables therapists to enter this data correctly and prevent future errors: “It helped me confirm that we made the right choice,” he said.
 Glick agrees: “One of the things that we really like about WebPT is that it takes care of G-coding and mandates that our therapists can’t get through the record without including them,” she said.
 “It’s saved a tremendous amount of manpower in our billing and administrative departments…”

 “[Before WebPT], it was a nightmare,” Glick said.
 “All the bills got held up.
 Mike [Mufferi] had to stare at a screen; he had bloodshot eyes at the end of the day, trying to figure out what the G-codes should have been.”